iadeelzafar/vehler/README.md

 * Install Netbeans
 * Import this project
 * Add the libraries that are given in the Libraries Folder.
-* Admin's username: adeel619
+* Admin account username: adeel619
-  Admin's password : 9901
+  Admin account password : 9901

 ## Screenshots
 <img src="vehler_screenshots/1.png" />